pawelmizwa-pc/llm-scs/README.md

 # Ollama API Service for AWS EC2

-A Docker-based API service using Node.js Fastify that provides HTTPS access to Ollama models with self-signed SSL certificates.
+A simple Docker-based API service using Node.js Fastify that provides HTTP access to Ollama models on port 80.

 ## Quick Start